 Ingrown toenail or onychocryptosis is when the toenail grows into the nail fold.
-These can be extremely painful and can develop redness and an infection.
+These can be extremely painful and can develop redness and infection.
 It can stop people playing sport and can mean a visit to the podiatrist.
 To prevent the problem there are several measures that can be taken:

 Footwear should be the correct size and not too tight or loose.
 Footwear should suit the foot type and different makes of trainers, boots, and shoes should be fitted appropriately as this can change according to the brand.
 Footwear should also be altered when worn away or had its time of use and dried if wet after use.
 The footwear should also be appropriate for use and the situation or surface.
-Read more on choosing running shoes.
+Read more about choosing running shoes.

 Appropriate nail trimming